-Amazon API Gateway is a fully managed service that makes it easy for developers to publish, maintain, monitor, and secure APIs at any scale.
+Amazon API Gateway is a fully managed service that makes it easy for developers to publish, maintain, monitor, secure, and operate APIs at any scale.
 It's a pay-as-you-go service that takes care of all of the undifferentiated heavy lifting involved in securely and reliably running APIs at scale.

 Key Product Features

-Amazon API Gateway helps you manage traffic to your back-end systems by allowing you to set throttling rules, based on the number of requests per second, for each HTTP method in your APIs.
-In addition, you can set up a cache with customizable keys and time-to-live in seconds for your API data to avoid hitting your back-end services for each request.
-Amazon API Gateway handles any level of traffic received by an API, so you are free to focus on your business logic and services rather than maintaining infrastructure.
+API Gateway helps you manage traffic to your backend systems by allowing you to set throttling rules based on the number of requests per second for each HTTP method in your APIs.
+In addition, you can set up a cache with customizable keys and time-to-live in seconds for your API data to avoid hitting your backend services for each request.
+API Gateway handles any level of traffic received by an API, so you are free to focus on your business logic and services rather than maintaining infrastructure.

 API Lifecycle Management